kentcdodds/old-kentcdodds.com/content/blog/usememo-and-usecallback/index.md

 with your time that would be better than optimizing things like this.
-In fact, the need to optimize stuff with what I'm about to show you is so rare that I've literally _never_ needed to do it in the 3 years I worked on PayPal products and the even longer I've been working with React.
+In fact, the need to optimize stuff with what I'm about to show you is so rare that I've literally _never_ needed to do it in the 3 years I worked on PayPal products and the even longer time that I've been working with React.

 However, there are situations when rendering can take a substantial amount of time (think highly interactive Graphs/Charts/Animations/etc.).
 Thanks to the